-Responsibility
+3. Responsibility

-The Head of Management Information Services has overall responsibility for breach notification within the College.
+The Head of Management Information Services (Head of MIS) has overall responsibility for breach notification within the College.
 They are responsible for ensuring breach notification processes are adhered to by all staff and are the designated point of contact for personal data breaches.

-In the absence of The Head of Management Information Services please do contact the Chief Financial Officer.
+In the absence of The Head of Management Information Services please contact the Chief Operating Officer.